gtworek/PSBits/README.md

 # PSBits
-Simple (mainly PowerShell) solutions allowing you to dig a bit deeper than usual.
+Simple (relatively) solutions allowing you to dig a bit deeper than usual.

 Each folder should have its own readme.md explaining details.
-If not - scripts have extensive comments at the begining.
+If not - the code has extensive comments at the begining and inline.